matvign/batchrenamer/docs/documentation.md

 #### Shave
 `batchren -sh head:tail`
-Shave a portion of files.
+Shave a portion of filenames.
 Convenient option that is the same as removing first and last n characters.

 ##### Examples
 `batchren -sh 3:3`: shave first and last three characters